lacuna-exe/docs/docs/commands.md

 # Commands for Everyone
-Everyone have access to these commands.
+Everyone has access to these commands.

 - [c!count](#ccount): Get the current count.
 - [c!help](#chelp): Get help on how to use the bot.